Afrema90/Object-Relational-Mapping-ORM-Challenge-E-commerce-Back-End/README.md

 alt text

-(6) You can open API GET routes for categories, products, or tags in Insomnia and view the data for each route in a formatted JSON.
+(6) Then open API GET routes for categories, products, or tags in Insomnia and view the data for each route in a formatted JSON.
 You can also test API POST, PUT, and DELETE routes in Insomnia to create, update, and delete data in the database.
 Visit the Walkthrough Video to see all routes in action in Insomnia.
 Below is a sample picture of the GET route for all categories in Insomnia:

 alt text